derekTurner/Javascript-Games-Fund-24/Block_3/section_6/section_6b.md

 }
 ```

-All other functions from the previous example are maintained.
+All other files from the previous example are maintained.

 The result is shown in the example below.
 Note what happens to the rotation when the "wasd" keys are used.